dragulceo/epimorphism/README.md

 # Epimorphism

 Epimorphism is a psychedelic virtualization of video feedback.
 It is written in `pure_script` and compiles to javascript.

-This is a port of the software from a previous version, and is currenty in development.
+The project is live on the web here http://www.epimorphism.com

 ## Setup